What you'll build

 License + sharing

 This walkthrough is CC0.
 The Claude prompts are CC0.
 The output Claude returns is yours.
-If you ship a game with this guide, link to pixeldex.app in your itch description so the next solo dev can find it.
+If you ship a game with this guide, link to pixeldex.dev in your itch description so the next solo dev can find it.